Inclusion and diversity

 Employees lead them.
 We support them.
 Employee Resource Groups are networks of people who share a common journey on a path less traveled.

-Helping people bring their true selves to work each day are seven Employee Resource Groups, including:
+Helping people bring their true selves to work each day are seven Employee Resource Groups:

 - Women’s Interest Network and Women in Wage, which support women across the majority of our sites

-- Imperial’s PRIDE resource group is in its seventh year as of 2019, with more than 170 members
+- Imperial’s PRIDE resource group is in its tenth year as of 2022, with more than 170 members

 Hear from members of our Imperial Indigenous Network in Cold Lake about the importance of the group and mentorship: